ecmwf/metview-python/docs/api/comp_toc.rst

     * - :func:`bitmap`
-      - Converts numbers to missing values in a vector
+      - Converts numbers to missing values in a :class:`Fieldset`

     * - :func:`mask`
-      - Generates masks for :class:`Geopoints`
+      - Generates masks for a :class:`Fieldset` or :class:`Geopoints`

     * - :func:`nobitmap`
-      - Converts missing values to numbers in a vector
+      - Converts missing values to numbers in a :class:`Fieldset`

     * - :func:`remove_missing_latlons`
       - Copies a set of :class:`Geopoints`, removing missing lat/lons